 The Ministry of Culture, Sports, and Tourism not only created Hanbok Day where Koreans are encouraged to wear hanbok but also helped establish the Hanbok Advancement Center to promote Hanbok and look for ways to promote Hanbok on a global scale.
 They brought in world-famous designers such as Karl Lagerfeld, Carolina Herrera, Dries Van Noten, and Jean-Paul Gaultier to present their own interpretations of hanbok during their visit to South Korea.

 The Ministry of Culture, Sports, and Tourism also encourages international tourists to wear and take photos in hanboks at heritage sites across Korea.
-For example, the entrance fee to the Korean palaces is free of charge if you wear a traditional Korean hanbok which can be rented by the hour.
+For example, the entrance fee to the Korean palaces is free of charge as long as you wear a traditional Korean hanbok.

 The Korean government even awarded Blizzard the developer of the popular online game Overwatch the Hanbok Love certificate for the modern Hanbok skin of D.Va (one of their characters).
 The Ministry of Sports, Culture, and Tourism thanked Blizzard for promoting South Korean culture to the Overwatch community of over 40 million players worldwide.

 Modern Hanbok Designers

 The first modern hanbok designer was Lee Young-hee who showed it off at Paris Fashion Week in 1993/1994.
 It showed a modern version of the hanbok but without the Jeogori.
 Therefore, the models were all exposing their bare shoulders.
 However, in South Korea exposing one’s shoulders is considered too sexual.
 It is still a bit of a cultural taboo in 2022.
 Therefore, what Lee Young-hee did at Paris Fashion Week back in 1993 was a huge bold step.